Dmytro Dontsov: Interwar period (1921–1939)

 Dontsov became closely connected to the Ukrainian Military Organisation (UVO) though avoided Polonophobic rhetoric and even motioned for an alliance with Poland at the UVO's founding congress in August 1920 which was blocked by Konovalets and Yevhen Petrushevych.
-At Konovalets's insistence, Dontsov became chief editor of the Literaturno-naukovyi vistnyk (Literary-Scientific Herald, hereon LNV) in 1922, reshaping it from an impartial non-partisan forum into a vehicle for his integral nationalistic political agenda and a Ukrainian nationalist cultural renaissance to which end he published poets in service of constructing a nationalist mythology capable of inspiring fanatical devotion, among them Olena Teliha, Oleh Olzhych, and Ulas Samchuk.
+With Konovalets's support, Dontsov became chief editor of the Literaturno-naukovyi vistnyk (Literary-Scientific Herald, hereon LNV) in 1922, reshaping it from an impartial non-partisan forum into a vehicle for his nationalist views and what he presented as a Ukrainian nationalist cultural renaissance.
+Contributors to the LNV included poets, novelists, literary critics, and scholars, among them Olena Teliha, Oleh Olzhych, and Ulas Samchuk.

-The LNV became successful among the new generation of Ukrainian nationalists with Konovalets describing Dontsov as the "spiritual dictator of Galician youth"— Stepan Bandera and Roman Shukhevych, as members of a Ukrainian nationalist youth organisation several years later, organised public readings of the LNV in Lviv.
+The LNV became successful among the new generation of Ukrainian nationalists with Konovalets describing Dontsov as the "spiritual dictator of Galician youth"— Stepan Bandera and Roman Shukhevych, as members of a Ukrainian nationalist youth organisation that recommended Dontsov's works, organised public readings of the LNV in Lviv.
 In a 1923 article, Dontsov extolled Bolshevism and Italian Fascism as models of a ruthless 'initiative minority' on which to base the Ukrainian nationalist movement and assumed anti-democratic positions.
 The Tyutyunnyk affair that year saw Dontsov for several months publish anti-Petliura and anti-Polish materials in Zahrava, (Note: Literally translating to 'a glow or radiance on the horizon'.) another publication he edited, purportedly written by Yuriy Tyutyunnyk but who was actually under the coercion of the Ukrainian branch of the GPU.
 Dontsov himself had written several criticisms of the Polish establishment and maintained close connections with the nationalist underground for which the embarrassing affair was used as a pretext to threaten him with deportation to the Ukrainian SSR, leading him to agree to adhere to a pro-Polish agenda.

 The cover of Natsionalizm, depicting a 'Dontsov beast' [ukr].

-In 1926, Dontsov published the book Natsionalizm (Nationalism), his most famous work designed to incite a fanatical devotion to the Ukrainian integral nationalist programme that cemented his position as an idol of the Ukrainian nationalist youth in Galicia and across Europe.
-Dontsov exemplified a new Ukrainian that is youthful and brutal, "with stone heart and burning faith", and prescribes a value system of active nationalism comprising romanticism, dogmatism, illusionism, fanaticism, amorality, creative violence, and the initiative minority.
-In a critique of Natsionalizm, Lypynsky accused Dontsov of bastardising and plagiarising his ideas whereafter the two leading nationalist theorists would enter into a polemic.